 My children (and myself) have learned so many things from these children’s programs.
 They are all teens now and will still sit and watch some of these shows.
 They will laugh and reminisce.
 Some shows you can even find in two languages.
 Curious George is done in English, and you can find the same episodes in Spanish.
 There is your language immersion.

-Here is a full list of children’s programming on PBS:
+Here is a partial list of children’s programming on PBS:

 There is also a huge listing of programs for high schoolers and adults.
 I am in Louisiana, so my state channel has tons of local historical programming.